tichaelmurvey/greater-canberra/src/pages/blog/canberras-planning-rules-are-blocking-climate-action-the-latest-ipcc-report-shows-why.md

 *Under the current urbanization trajectory, 50-63% of newly expanded urban areas are expected to occur on current croplands...Future urban expansion will amplify background warming caused by greenhouse gas emissions.* (Chapter 8 Section 8.4.3)

-That's not all however - suburban sprawl also increases carbon emissions by increasing transport fuel use and requiring more building materials to house the same number of people.
+That's not all however - suburban sprawl also increases carbon emissions by increasing transport fuel use and requiring more emissions-intensive building materials to house the same number of people.
 That's why the IPCC report argues that while there's many ways to cut urban emissions, they all involve building up not out:

 *Low-carbon cities have the following characteristics: (1) co-located medium to high densities of housing, jobs, and commerce; (2) high mix of land uses; (3) high connectivity of streets; and (4) high levels of accessibility, distinguished by low travel distances...Modifying the layout of emerging urbanization to be more compact, walkable, and co-located can reduce future urban energy use by 20–25% by 2050.* (Chapter 8 Section 8.4.2)

 It's a message that Canberra's planners needs to take on board.
-Currently, [many of our inner city suburbs](https://www.abc.net.au/news/2022-04-08/can-radical-rezoning-solve-canberras-housing-crisis/100974080)  are still subject to extensive planning restrictions that make more compact infill homes or mixed-use neighbourhoods impossible.
-Together, these planning rules force us to rely on greenfield development far from jobs and amenities to accomodate population growth.
+Currently, [many of our inner city suburbs](https://www.abc.net.au/news/2022-04-08/can-radical-rezoning-solve-canberras-housing-crisis/100974080) are still subject to extensive planning rules - from minimum parking requirements to height restrictions - that make more compact infill neighbourhoods impossible.
+Ultimately, these planning rules force us to rely on greenfield development far from jobs and amenities to accomodate population growth.
 If we're serious about climate action, that's going to have to change.

 ### 3. Denser cities enable innovation, efficiency, and electrification